dotnetting/dotnetting.github.io/content/posts/2022-01-26-vs-debug-dotnet-core-app-container-running-in-wsl-without-docker-desktop.md

 title: "How to use Visual Studio without Docker Desktop to debug a .NET Core application running in a container inside WSL"
 date: 2022-01-26
 description: "This post shows how to set up a Windows development environment to run and debug .NET Core applications as containers inside WSL without requiring Docker Desktop installed on the host (Windows) development machine."
+summary: "This post provides a step-by-step guide to setting up a development environment that allows debugging .NET Core applications inside a Docker container running on **WSL**, using Visual Studio, without relying on **Docker Desktop**.
+It outlines the prerequisites, the process of installing and configuring Docker tools on WSL2, enabling SSH for remote debugging, and attaching Visual Studio to the running container for debugging.
+While this approach requires manual setup, it offers a cost-effective alternative to Docker Desktop for teams who prefer or need to avoid its licensing fees."
 tags: ["docker", ".net core", "wsl", "wsl2", "docker desktop", "linux", "windows", "vs2022", "remote debugging", "visual studio"]
 draft: false
 ---